dotnet/AspNetCore.Docs/aspnetcore/blazor/performance.md

 In the following example:

-* Selecting the first button, which calls `HandleSelectRerender`, triggers a rerender.
+* Selecting the first button, which calls `HandleClick1`, triggers a rerender.
-* Selecting the second button, which calls `HandleSelectWithoutRerender`, doesn't trigger a rerender.
+* Selecting the second button, which calls `HandleClick2`, doesn't trigger a rerender.
+* Selecting the third button, which calls `HandleClick3`, doesn't trigger a rerender and uses [event arguments](xref:blazor/components/event-handling#event-arguments) (<xref:Microsoft.AspNetCore.Components.Web.MouseEventArgs>).

 `Pages/HandleSelect2.razor`: